Personal Injury Glossary with Definitions

 Litigation

 The process of handling a tort, such as an auto accident, through the court system.
-Litigation consists of various maters, to include summons, complaint, answer, motions, discovery, interrogatories, depositions, day in court, and judgment.
+Litigation consists of various matters, including summons, complaints, answers, motions, discovery, interrogatories, depositions, a day in court, and judgment.
 Also known as a lawsuit or suing someone.

 Medical Payment Coverage

-A type of insurance coverage which pays medical expenses for the people in your car, regardless of fault.
+A type of insurance coverage that pays medical expenses for the people in your car, regardless of fault.

 Mitigation of Damages

 The process of limiting the seriousness of a loss.
 A claimant who has a loss has a duty to mitigate.
-For example, if a broken arm is the damage, then the mitigation of damage is seeing the doctor and getting a cast put on so the arm will heal properly.
+For example, if a broken arm is damaged, then the mitigation of damage is seeing the doctor and getting a cast put on so the arm will heal properly.

 An insurance system in effect in some states, but not in Washington.
-In Washington an injured person needs to show fault to receive money for their losses.
+In Washington, an injured person must show fault to receive money for their losses.

 Personal Injury

-A personal injury is a loss to you caused by the negligence of another person.
-An auto accident that causes injuries is a personal injury.
+A personal injury is a loss to you caused by another person’s negligence.
+An auto accident that causes injuries is a personal injury lawsuit.
 A Good Personal Injury Case has both:

 • A negligent person who is liable because they are at fault for the accident and